falcosecurity/falco/proposals/20200504-falco-artifacts-scope.md

 Here are SOME of the items that would need to be done for example:

- - Rename `stable` image to `privileged-driver-falco`
+ - Rename `stable` image to `privileged-driver-install-falco`
- - Rename `bin` package to `bin-driver-loader`
+ - Rename `bin` package to `falco-driver-full-x86.tar.gz`
  - Rename `slim` image to `falco`
- - Documentation in `bin-driver-loader` package as INSTALL
- - Documentation in `src` package as INSTALL
+ - Documentation in all packages with `INSTALL` file.
  - Move everything else to contrib
      - Move [/integrations](https://github.com/falcosecurity/falco/tree/master/integrations) to contrib
      - Move [/examples](https://github.com/falcosecurity/falco/tree/master/examples) to contrib
+     - Old docker files
+     - Old documentation

 ### Documentation